Russia confirms it will appeal 4-year Olympic ban - WHIZ News

-MOSCOW (AP) — Russia has confirmed that it will appeal against its four-year Olympic ban for manipulating doping data.
+MOSCOW (AP) — Russia confirmed Friday that it will appeal its four-year Olympic ban for manipulating doping data.

-The Russian anti-doping agency, known as RUSADA, sent a formal letter Friday disagreeing with the sanctions imposed earlier this month by the World Anti-Doping Agency.
-The case is now heading to the Court of Arbitration for Sport.
+The Russian anti-doping agency, known as RUSADA, sent a formal letter disagreeing with the sanctions imposed earlier this month by the World Anti-Doping Agency.
+The case is now heading to the Court of Arbitration for Sport (CAS).

 Next year’s Olympics in Tokyo will be the third consecutive edition of the games preceded by a legal battle over Russian doping issues.